Asman2010/Trading-Data-Analyzer/README.md

 # Trading-Data-Analyzer
 Trading Data Analyzer is a Python-based application designed to help users analyze their trading data from CSV files.
 The application reads a CSV file containing trading transactions, calculates profit and loss, and displays detailed analyses.
 Additionally, it allows users to save the analysis as a PDF file.
-This Analyzer is

 **Note: The CSV file format provided in this application is specifically tailored for Zerodha, a popular Indian stock broker.
 If you are using a different broker, you may need to modify the code to match the column names and data structure of the CSV file provided by your broker.**

-## Features
+## 1. Features

 1. **CSV File Selection**: Users can select a CSV file to analyze.
 The CSV must contain the following columns:
    - `symbol`